The short version

 Model 4: Actual Technical Co-Founder

+This is genuinely the right call in some situations: deep tech where the technical innovation is the product itself, research-heavy domains like ML, biotech, or hardware, or when the technical moat is the whole business.
 If your startup is a SaaS product, a marketplace, or a consumer app, you probably don’t need a technical co-founder.
 You need technical capability.
+That’s a different thing.

 How to Decide